Aditya1722/Presto-single-pulse-search-explaination-/README.md

 * In this code block we are trying to read single pulse file(main objective )
 * Load all the info in cands (here doubt diff between cand and cand )
+* some condition and if that satisfies will store it as a candidate
+*  `num_v_DMstr` is used to count no. of candidates of partiuclar DM
-* some condition and if that satisfies will store it as a candidate `candiate` class is used to store that value in a candidate list ?
+* `candiate` class is used to store that value in a candidate list ?
 ```
  # Loop over the input files
         for filenm in args: